yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-grow-their-audience-with-content-marketing.md

 Are you an instrumentalist?
 Share a pro tip or show how you learned a challenging section of a song.
 Are you a songwriter?
 Share your inspiration for a song you wrote and highlight a section of the song that surprised you when you wrote it.
 Are you a music producer?
 Give away all of your secrets for the perfect vocal track.

 **_HINT:_** Most of the examples I just listed are great candidates for Youtube videos.
 Make a short video, and **write out some video notes** that link to other resources.
 Having **written** content on your Youtube videos makes them more search-friendly.

+For more ideas, check out my article, [how to make money as a music teacher](/blog/how-to-make-money-as-a-music-teacher/).

 ## You have an audience, now what?